The Engagement Model

 What does the first week look like?

 The first week is a diagnostic.
-I read the code, talk to engineers, map the delivery pipeline, and identify the real bottlenecks.
-At the end of the week, you get an honest assessment: what I found, what I recommend, and whether I'm the right fit for the engagement.
+I read the code, talk to engineers, designers, product, and business leads, map the delivery pipeline, and identify the real bottlenecks.
+At the end of the week you get an honest assessment: what I found, what I recommend, and whether I am the right fit for the engagement.

 How do you integrate with an existing team?

 I join as a working member.
-Daily standups, PR reviews, architecture sessions, pair programming when it's useful.
+Daily standups, PR reviews, architecture sessions, pair programming when it is useful.
 I make decisions with skin in the game, not from the sidelines.
 Most engagements integrate smoothly.
 The collaboration typically feels natural within the first week.

 What happens after you leave?

-The exit is planned from the start.
-I document decisions, pair with the person who'll own the architecture after me, and ensure the patterns I've established are understood, not just implemented.
+The exit is planned from day zero.
+I document decisions, pair with the person who will own the architecture after me, and ensure the patterns I have established are understood, not just implemented.
 The test is simple: can the team continue at the same velocity without me?

 What if we need you longer?

 Extensions happen when the scope genuinely requires it.
-But I'll be honest about whether extending is solving a real problem or creating a dependency.
+But I will be honest about whether extending is solving a real problem or creating a dependency.
 The goal is always a self-sustaining team, not a permanent consultant.

 Typical Engagements